evbacher/gd2md-html/html-verification.md

 <p>
 If you generate a table of contents (with blue links) in your Doc, Docs to Markdown will create IDs for each heading—this also allows proper conversion of intra-doc links.
 If your Markdown environment does not handle heading attributes, you can choose the <code>HTML headings/IDs</code> option.
+See <a href="#internal-links">Links</a> for some internal link tests.
+A link to a different heading with the same words, <a href="#heading-ids">Heading IDs</a>, should go to that heading.
 </p>
 <h1 id="blank-headings">Blank headings</h1>